 Compare to Tramontina's other 12-piece sets:

-12 Piece Brazilian Set: (see it on Amazon for the best price) This set has smaller skillets for almost $100 more, but it also has an excellent 6 quart deep sauté pan and three sauce pans (1.5/2/3qt).
+12 Piece Brazilian Set: (see it on Amazon for the best price) This set has smaller skillets, but also has an excellent 6 quart deep sauté pan and three sauce pans (1.5/2/3qt).
 Most people would consider one of the small sauce pans a filler piece, but it's still a decent set (and we love the stainless lids).
+But if you want a 12-inch skillet, you'll have to buy it separately.

-Buy the Tramontina Chinese 12 piece set on amazon:
+Buy the Tramontina tri-ply clad Chinese 12 piece set:

-Runner Up: Tramontina Tri-Ply Stainless 13 Piece or 14-Piece Set
+Best Runner Up Set: Tramontina Tri-Ply Clad 14-Piece Set (Chinese)

 See the 14 piece set on Amazon